alphagov/paas-team-manual/source/architecture_decision_records/ADR0049_calculate_bills.md

 - Display bills for RDS for all tenants, for example.

 We can also easily tailor the billing reports in step 1 by different output fields, and enable reports to be filtered by input field (e.g. get bills just for RDS Postgres for a tenant, for example).

+## Deprecation

+In the first quarter of 2022 we chose to suspend work on the new billing system, and revert to the old one.
+The decision was prompted by a mix of performance issues in the new code base, and team capacity and prioritisation concerns.